 Skip to main content

-The Organic Garden Co specialise in raised garden beds and chicken coops made here in Brisbane, Australia.
-They are made from recyclable, high-strength BlueScope steel that is made to last in the Australian climate.
-All of our chicken coops also come with a lifetime warranty, giving you peace of mind that your pets and animals are always safe at home.
+The Organic Garden Co specialises in durable raised garden beds and chicken coops manufactured in Brisbane, Australia.
+Made from recyclable, high-strength Colorbond BlueScope Steel, our chicken coops are designed to last in the unpredictable Australian climate — plus, with a lifetime warranty, you can rest assured knowing your chickens and/or pets always have a safe, cosy place to live.

-While chickens can be costly initially, many would agree that they are worthwhile in the long run.
-Hens generally lay one egg a day and their free-range eggs are a more nutritious inclusion to our diets compared to grocery-bought eggs usually laid in less optimal conditions.
+While chickens can be costly initially, many agree they are worthwhile in the long run.
+Hens generally lay one egg a day, and their free-range eggs are a more nutritious inclusion to our diets than grocery-bought eggs, usually laid in less optimal conditions.

-Chickens are also great as they produce manure for use in your gardens and backyards which will keep your lawns and gardens healthy, not to mention the cost savings made by not needing to buy fertiliser.
+Chickens are also great as they produce manure for use in your gardens and backyards, keeping your lawns and gardens healthy, not to mention the cost savings made by not needing to buy fertiliser.
 They will also keep your garden free from bugs and insects as they will eat them and keep damage to all your hard work at a minimum!

 Finally, food scraps can also be incorporated into your chicken’s diet, reducing household food waste and keeping your chickens nice and healthy.
 Chickens are omnivores, so are happy to have both vegetable and meat scraps in addition to their normal feed.

-Do our chicken coops come with feeders and drinkers?
+Do your chicken coops come with feeders and drinkers?

-Two of our smaller-sized chicken coops come with feeders and drinkers included in the DIY pack.
+Two of our smaller-sized chicken coops come with feeders and drinkers in the DIY pack.
 Feeders and drinkers have many benefits for your chickens.
-They ensure that their feed is kept off the ground and dry which helps deter rodents and is more hygienic for your chickens.
+They ensure that their feed is kept off the ground and dry, which helps deter rodents and is more hygienic for your chickens.

 Not only does it keep feed and water off the ground, but it also reduces wastage as the chickens are only eating what they need rather than leaving feed out, which can lead to more mess in the coop.

-The Organic Garden Co chicken coops come in two roof styles, a flat roof and a gable roof.
-Depending on where you plan to place your chicken coop, we have options that will suit your chicken’s needs.
+The Organic Garden Co chicken coops come in two roof styles: a flat roof and a gable roof.
+Depending on where you plan to place your chicken coop, we have options that suit your chicken’s needs.

 If your space is uncovered and more susceptible to rain and colder weather, a gable roof may be better to ensure water runoff and condensation don't occur in your coop and you keep your chickens and their feed dry.